A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Artificial Growth Strategies

 \subsection{Liquidity Pool-Based Price Inflation (LPI)}

+In Sec.~\ref{subsec:market_cap_analysys}, we identified meme coins reporting suspiciously high market cap despite having minimal liquidity.
+Investigation of these cases reveals a previously undocumented manipulation strategy that directly inflates token prices through exploitation of automated market maker (AMM) mechanics.
+We term this technique \textit{Liquidity Pool-Based Price Inflation} (LPI) and provide its first formal characterization.

-While wash trading distorts market perception through artificial volume, we identify another form of manipulation that directly targets token price rather than activity metrics.
-We define this technique as Liquidity Pool-Based Price Inflation (LPI), a manipulation that exploits the mechanics of liquidity pools on decentralized exchanges.
-LPI leverages the constant product formula ($x \times y = k$) used by liquidity pools to compute token prices.
-Indeed, in low-liquidity pools, even small trades can trigger disproportionate price movements.
-Manipulators exploit this mechanism by executing strategic purchases that dramatically inflate a token's apparent market value with minimal investment, creating a deceptive impression of rapid appreciation that attracts unsuspecting investors.
+\mypara{Definition.} We define LPI as a price manipulation technique that exploits the constant product formula ($x \times y = k$) used by AMM-based liquidity pools to generate disproportionate price increases with minimal capital investment.
+In this formula, $x$ represents the quantity of one token (\eg ETH) and $y$ represents the quantity of another token (\eg a meme coin).
+The constant $k$ must be maintained across all trades, meaning any purchase that removes tokens from the pool necessarily increases the price of the remaining tokens.
+Critically, in low-liquidity pools, even small purchases significantly alter the token ratio, triggering exponential price increases.
+Manipulators exploit this property to inflate the price with negligible capital, creating a misleading impression of rapid growth that attracts unsuspecting investors.

-To illustrate this manipulation, consider a simplified scenario: A liquidity pool contains 1 ETH and 1000 MEME tokens, making each MEME worth 0.001 ETH.
-When a manipulator purchases 500 MEME tokens for 0.5 ETH, the pool composition changes to 500 MEME and 1.5 ETH.
-Following the constant product formula, the token's price now is 0.003 ETH, a 200\% increase achieved through just a single transaction.
+\mypara{Illustrative Example.} Consider a liquidity pool containing 0.01 ETH and 100 MEME tokens, where $k = 0.01 \times 100 = 1$.
+At this state, each MEME token is worth 0.0001 ETH.
+When a manipulator purchases 50 MEME tokens, they must add enough ETH to maintain the constant product.
+To remove 50 MEME (leaving 50 in the pool), the calculation becomes: $50 \times y = 1$, thus $y = 0.02$ ETH must remain in the pool.
+Since the pool originally contained 0.01 ETH, the manipulator must add 0.01 ETH to acquire 50 MEME tokens.
+After this transaction, the pool contains 50 MEME and 0.02 ETH, establishing a new price of 0.0004 ETH per MEME, a 300\% price increase achieved through a single transaction costing just 0.01 ETH (currently about \$30-40).